wesselvanree/shopify-theme-tailwind/README.md

 {{ 'index.css' | asset_url | stylesheet_tag }}
 ```

-Create a build branch in your Github repository if you want to use the included
-Github Action.
-This action builds the index.css file in production mode so it is
-purged.

 Once you've made your first commit, a dist branch will be created on Github.
+Use
-Use the Shopify Github integration to sync your theme with the dist branch
+the Shopify Github integration to sync your theme with the dist branch by going
-by going to your admin dashboard > Online Store > Themes > Add Theme > Connect from Github.
+to `your admin dashboard` > `Online Store` > `Themes` > `Add Theme` >
+`Connect from Github`.

 ## Usage